 Perhaps this common feature the replacement of the original structures of the personality by new, invented, mostly false ones is what causes one to see narcissists everywhere.
-This common denominator is most accentuated in the Narcissistic Personality Disorder.
+This common denominator is most accentuated in Narcissistic Personality Disorder.
 It also entails a confusion between internal and external objects (some persecutory), and a fragmentation of the self accompanied by pervasive dissociation and confabulation

 The interaction, really, the battle, between the struggling original remnants of the personality and the malignant and omnivorous new structures can be discerned in all forms of psychic abnormality.
 The question is: if many phenomena have one thing in common should they be considered one and the same, or, at least, caused by the same?

 I say that the answer in the case of personality disorders should be in the affirmative.
 I think that all the known personality disorders are forms of malignant self-love.
 In each personality disorder, different attributes are differently emphasised, different weights attach to different behaviour patterns.
 But these, in my view, are all matters of quantity, not of quality.
 The myriad deformations of the reactive patterns collectively known as "personality" all belong to the same family.